Sustainable Finance

 Mitsubishi HC Capital Inc. ("the Company") was born in April 2021 from the business integration of Mitsubishi UFJ Lease & Finance and Hitachi Capital.
 The Company sets "Our 10-year Vision" as "Together we innovate, challenge and explore the frontiers of the future." to realize "Our Mission", which is its long-term goal.
 The Company addresses social issues that can be solved only by itself through approaches such as SX (sustainability transformation) and DX (digital transformation) with its customers and partners, anticipating the changes in the society and business environment including changing global industry structures, accelerating digitalization and the increasing importance of sustainability.

-To accelerate these initiatives, Mitsubishi HC Capital Group ("the Group") has developed "Sustainable Finance Framework" ("the Framework").
+To accelerate these initiatives, Mitsubishi HC Capital Group ("the Group") has developed "Sustainable Finance Framework" ("the Framework") in December 2024 and revised it in October 2025.
 The Framework is designed to be aligned with the following Principles and Guidelines via key pillars (i.e., When specifying the use of proceeds; Use of Proceeds / Process for Project Evaluation and Selection / Management of Proceeds / Reporting.
 When not specifying the use of proceeds; Selection of KPI / Calibration of SPT / Bond/Loan Characteristics / Reporting / Verification).
 The Group has obtained a Second-Party Opinion from DNV BUSINESS ASSURANCE JAPAN K.K., an independent external reviewer, that the Framework is aligned with the principles and guidelines described below.

 • Social Bond Principles 2023 (ICMA)